Dressmaking and Design: Online Diploma

 Research diploma programs in dressmaking and design.
 This article provides an overview of the online diploma options in dressmaking and design.
 Explore online course topics, career opportunities, salary possibilities and continuing education information.

 Online diploma programs in dressmaking and design are rarely available online, and those that do exist are primarily offered at private, for-profit schools.
 Students learn how to alter and fit clothing, use a dress form, embroider garments and draft patterns.
-These online diploma programs usually involve several independent exercises performed with sewing materials.
+These online diploma programs usually involve several independent exercises performed with sewing materials, and a sewing machine is necessary.
 Programs may be completed in as few as two months and may end in a final project that consists of producing a garment.

 Related Program Options